Baby Ecology book is here! Learn more

 by Anya Dunham, PhD

-A tutorial for DIY baby wipes and wipe solution: a quick project and something you will use every day!
+A tutorial for DIY baby wipes and wipe solution: a quick project to make something you will use every day!

 DIY baby wipes and wipe solution, bottles containing ingredients in the background

-Here is a tutorial for easy DIY baby wipes, along with my favourite cloth diaper-friendly wipe solution recipe.
+Here is a tutorial for easy DIY baby wipes, along with my favorite cloth-diaper-friendly wipe solution recipe.

 How to make cloth wipes